 Any questions?
 Please see here for FAQs.

 What's the timeline?

 The application portal is open from 12 March 2019 until midnight on 12 April 2019.
-All applicants will receive feedback by 2 May 2019.
+All applicants will receive a response as to whether or not that have been shortlisted on 2 May 2019.
 We are asking for all shortlisted writers to submit their full manuscript, or as much of their manuscript as is available, by 9 May 2019.

 We will hold a day-long event in London for shortlisted writers on Saturday 18 May, including workshops, presentations and personalised one-on-one feedback.
 All travel costs will be covered by Penguin Random House.
 The winner will be announced on 6 June 2019.